maximeish/flask-todo-app/README.md

 # 2Do REST API

-An API for a **to-do list application** in Postman.
+An API for a **to-do list application**.
 It provides endpoints for user authentication (login/signup), retrieveing user tasks, adding a new task, editing the task as well as deleting a task.

 > The API is built using Flask micro web framework, with a Postgresql database and hosted on Heroku deployment platform.